-Applicants shall comply with the following portions of the Performance Standards set forth in the Affordable Housing Incentives Guidelines (Attachment 4):
+Applicants shall comply with the following portions of the Performance Standards set for th in the Affordable Housing Incentives Guidelines (Attachment 4):

-□ Project design (Section 4A, page 7); and
+Project design (Section 4A. page 7) : and i roject design (Occurring) page 1) , and

 Equal distribution of amenities (Section 4B, page 8).

-7.4 AFFORDABLE HOUSING PROVISION PLAN

-Applicants required to provide Affordable Replacement Units or Inclusionary Residential Units shall prepare an Affordable Housing Provision Plan that specifies how the Applicant shall carry out the conditions contained in the determinations issued pursuant to Part 6.0, and the requirements set forth in Parts 7.2 and 7.3 above, and Part 7.5 below.
+7.4 AFFORDABLE HOUSING PROVISION PLAN Applicants required to provide Affordable Replacement Units or Inclusionary Residential Units shall prepare an Affordable Housing Provision Plan that specifies how the Applicant shall carry out the conditions contained in the determinations issued pursuant to Part 6.0, and the requirements set forth in Parts 7.2 and 7.3 above, and Part 7.5 below.
 Applicants shall submit their Affordable Housing Provision Plan to LAHD for review and approval.
 Applications only receive final approval after LAHD has approved the Affordable Housing Provision Plan.

-The Affordable Housing Provision Plan shall include the following elements:

-7.4.1 METHODS TO PROVIDE REQUIRED AFFORDABLE UNITS

-Applicants may propose to provide required Affordable Replacement Units or Inclusionary Residential Units through one or any combination of the following methods:

-- □ New construction; or - Adaptive reuse (conversion of existing non-residential structures).

-7.4.2 OPERATIONAL DETAILS

-Applicants shall supply the following operational details:
+The Affordable Housing Provision Plan shall include the following elements: 7.4.1 METHODS TO PROVIDE REQUIRED AFFORDABLE UNITS Applicants may propose to provide required Affordable Replacement Units or Inclusionary Residential Units through one or any combination of the following methods: New construction; or Adaptive reuse (conversion of existing non-residential structures).
+7.4.2 OPERATIONAL DETAILS Applic eants shall supply the following operational details: Address where Affordable Replacement Units or Inclusionary Residential Units will be provided, if the determination permits these Units to be provided off-site.
+General description of the Affordable Replacement Units or Inclusionary Residential

-- Address where Affordable Replacement Units or Inclusionary Residential Units will be provided, if the determination permits these Units to be provided off-site. - General description of the Affordable Replacement Units or Inclusionary Residential Units to be provided, including the number and type of habitable rooms; square footage; and parking. - Affordable housing incentives and subsidies that will be utilized; - Methods for complying with the Performance Standards set forth in Parts 7.2.4 and 7.3.3, including a dispersal plan if Affordable Replacement Units or Inclusionary Residential Units shall be provided on-site.
-Affordable Replacement Units or Inclusionary Residential Units may not be segregated from market-rate units, but shall be reasonably dispersed throughout the building; and
+Units to be provided, including the number and type of habitable rooms; square shall be reasonably dispersed throughout the building; and footage; and parking.

+Methods for complying with the Performance Standards set forth in Parts 7.2.4 and 7.3.3, including a dispersal plan if Affordable Replacement Units or Inclusionary Residential Units shall be provided on-site.
+Affordable Replacement Units or Inclusionary Residential Units may not be segregated from market-rate units, but